About Me

 Activity: Istanbul Walking Tour

-Hotel: Hotel Oran Istanbul
+Hotel: Oran Hotel Istanbul

 We landed at Istanbul International Airport Arnavutköy at 9.00 am.
 The airport is always busy even early in the morning.
 For the time being only one terminal is functional in this new airport.
 Four out of six runways are in operation, and five concourses are home to the numerous airlines that fly from and to the airport.